InsightSoftwareConsortium/ITKSoftwareGuide/SoftwareGuide/README.txt

    Look at the known issues above.

-2. Build error in ImageRegistrationHistogramPlotter

-   - Update your "Insight" repository and build ITK.
-There was a bug in one of the examples

-3. Build error in ImageRegistration8
+2. Build error in ImageRegistration8

    - Do you have the BrainWeb data and its path specified correctly.
 Open Examples/ImageRegistration8.cmake in the binary folder and ensure that you can run the line commented out: